hyderr98/DemoScheme/README.md

 ***You may need to press the y key to indicate that you want to quit***.

 The command tells Scheme to run the file `full.scm`.
 Once the process is finished, there will be a file named `your-output.txt` you can then compare this file with another file that is provided: `output.txt` to check if your results are correct.
-Before turning in your assignment make sure that your file `fourpoints.cpp` does not have test code.
+This is just for testing, in the end make sure that your file `fourpoints.cpp` does not have test code.

 ### Steps
 1. Copy your `fourpoints.scm` file into a new empty file called `full.scm`